olov/defs/README.md

 ## Compatibility
+*TODO describe IIFE support for upcoming defs release.
+The text below is outdated.*

 `defs.js` strives to transpile your program as true to the ES6 block scope semantics as possible, while being as maximally non-intrusive as possible.
 The only textual differences you'll find between your original and transpiled program is that the latter